jamestrimbleafa/digital-grading-tools/README.md

 ## Getting started

+### Using Docker

+`docker run -it -v [Path to Repo]:/digital-grading-tools/ -p 3000:3000 node:16.20.2-buster /bin/bash`

+Then `cd /digital-grading-tools/` and follow the rest of the instructions below.

+### Installing Locally

 First you need to make sure you have installed `node`(v5.1.0) and `npm`(3.5.0) on your system.

 `node` can be downloaded at https://nodejs.org/en/ `npm` is included.